xiaweijiexox/FML/readme.md

 Finally, the advantages are mainly in the earlier convergence stage and the better qualitative outcome

-(xiaweijiexox is the student author)
+(xiaweijiexox is the student author, and the main innovation is in the /model/train_flow_latent.py)

 ## Installation